kubedb/cli/docs/concepts/databases/mongodb.md

 Error from server (Forbidden): error when creating "./mongodb.yaml": admission webhook "mongodb.validators.kubedb.com" denied the request: environment variable MONGO_INITDB_ROOT_USERNAME is forbidden to use in MongoDB spec
 ```

-Also, note that Kubedb does not allow to update the environment variables as updating them does not have any effect once the database is created.
-If you try to update environment variables, Kubedb operator will reject the request with following error,
+Also, note that KubeDB does not allow to update the environment variables as updating them does not have any effect once the database is created.
+If you try to update environment variables, KubeDB operator will reject the request with following error,

 ```ini
 Error from server (BadRequest): error when applying patch: